calmm-js/partial.lenses/README.md

 ##### <a name="L-collect"></a> [≡](#contents) [`L.collect(traversal, maybeData)`](#L-collect "L.collect: PTraversal s a -> Maybe s -> [a]")

-`L.collect` returns an array of the elements focused on by the given traversal or lens from a data structure.
-Given a lens, there will be 0 or 1 elements in the returned array.
-Note that a partial *lens* always targets an element, but `L.collect` implicitly skips elements that are `undefined`.
-Given a traversal, there can be any number of elements in the array returned by `L.collect`.
+`L.collect` returns an array of the defined elements focused on by the given traversal or lens from a data structure.

 For example: